carlosecalvo/carloscalvoh/content/authors/admin/_index.md

 title: Carlos Calvo-Hernandez
 ---

-I am a visualization data scientist who has developed dashboards for the Wounded Warrior Project, the Center for Disease Control, and worked on data science projects for many more stakeholders.
+I am an experienced visualization data scientist obsessed with dashboards, interactive data visualization, and climate change.
 I am a PhD candidate in Policy Analysis at the Pardee RAND Graduate School.
 I believe research communication can be used to motivate and give people tools to make better policy decisions.
 I want to improve policy-makers' abilities to make evidence-based decisions about climate change.